marybeshaw/skill-building-program/badges-in-development/web-components/_micro_skatejs.md

 ------

-- You have demonstrated you understand how to use the Polymer library to make web components
+- You have demonstrated you understand how to use the SkateJS library to make web components
 - You have demonstrated creation of custom elements using this library and understand how it helps in creation of Web Components.

 -----